MontiCore/monticore/monticore-grammar/src/main/grammars/de/monticore/temporal/Temporal.md

 | `P1Y2M3DT4H5M6.25S` | Same, with fractional seconds.                                         |
 | `P2W`               | Period of 2 weeks.                                                     |

 The period designator `P` starts the value.
 If time components are used, they are introduced by `T`.

+ISO periods are different from SI unit literals such as `5s`, `3h`, or `2 km/s`.
+SI Units describe physical units and support unit composition, prefixes and compatibility checks.
+ISO periods instead describe structured temporal durations, including calendar-dependent units such as years and months whose exact length depends on context.

 ---